 - Preheat oven to 350° F. Coat a 9 inch cake pan with cooking spray and line the bottom of the pan with a circle of parchment paper.
 Set aside.

 - In the bowl of a stand mixer fitted with paddle attachment, beat the butter for at medium speed for 2-3 minutes or until light and fluffy.
 Add the brown sugar and granulated sugar and beat for 1 more minute.
 Add the egg, egg yolk and vanilla and beat for 1 minute.
 Scrape down the sides and bottom of the bowl with a spatula if needed.

-- Combine the flour, baking soda and salt in a medium bowl.
+- Combine the flour, baking soda, salt and corn starch in a medium bowl.
 Add the dry ingredients to the butter mixture and mix on low until just combined.
-Stir in 1 cup of red, white and blue M&M's.
+Stir in 1 cup of chocolate chips.

 - Press the cookie dough evenly into the prepared pan.
-Sprinkle the remaining 1/2 cup of M&M's over the top of the cookie dough.
+Sprinkle the remaining 1/2 cup of chocolate chips over the top of the cookie dough.

 - Once the cookie cake has completely cooled, carefully invert the cake pan onto a plate, then gently flip the cookie right side up.

-- Pipe the frosting onto the edge of the cake and then decorate with the red, white and blue sprinkles.
+- Pipe the frosting onto the edge of the cake and then decorate with the rainbow sprinkles.
 Place in the refrigerator until 30 minutes before it's time to serve the cake.